-If your CCN system has Yo You must A single CCN Gateway Us Use the i-Vu® Pro application to find and download the Gateway and system An i-Vu® Integrator Add it in SiteBuilder, even if it is the only CCN Gateway.
-See "To add an i-Vu® Integrator (page 20)" in SiteBuilder Help.
+If your CCN system has You must A single CCN Gateway Use the i-Vu® Pro application to find and download the Gateway and system An I-Vu® Integrator Add it in SiteBuilder, even if it is the only CCN Gateway.
+See "To add an i-Vu® Integrator (page 19)" in SiteBuilder Help.
 Multiple CCN Gateways without a NAT router 1 In the SiteBuilder Network tree, add one site with one BACnet/IP network for each Gateway.
 2 In the i-Vu® Pro interface, discover all the Gateways, Bridges, and controllers.
-NOTES • You must have the Multi-CCN license for this feature to work.
+NOTES You must have the Multi-CCN license for this feature to work.
 Supports up to 50 CCN Gateways in one system Every Gateway must be Bus 0.
 Every BACnet/IP Network Number must be the same.

-If your CCN system has You must Multiple CCN Gateways with a 1 In SiteBuilder, configure the NAT information.
+Multiple CCN Gateways with a 1 In SiteBuilder, configure the NAT information.
 NAT router 2 In the Network tree, add one site with one BACnet/IP network per Gateway.
 3 Add one CCN Gateway and all its Bridges to each site you set up.
 4 In the i-Vu® Pro application, discover the rest of your controllers under the Bridges.
-NO DTES • You must have the Multi-CCN license for this feature to work.
+NOTES You must have the Multi-CCN license for this feature to work.
 Supports up to 50 CCN Gateways in one system Every Gateway must be Bus 0.
 Every BACnet/IP Network Number must be the same.